Yuja Wang, Lionel Bringuier / Tonhalle Orchestra Zurich

 Was it forgiveness, tolerance, relief or generosity (I hope it wasn’t ignorance!) that the audience still gave the conductor and the orchestra a standing ovation (and hence a warm welcome to Lionel Bringuier in his new position)?
 He must have sensed what happened, but there may not have been enough time for him to realize his intent during the preparations.
 Also, he was probably not able or willing to consider resorting to a safe (“08/15”) version.
 Who would have wanted this, anyway?
 This was a mishap, and we should not condemn our new conductor for this.
 He deserves a chance and sufficient time to develop and realize his own visions.
 Plus: the first half of the concert, especially “Karawane” has demonstrated that he does have the potential that both the audience and the orchestra are hoping for!

-For most works in this concert, scores are available:
+For some works in this concert, scores are available:

 For two of the compositions I have compared selected recordings in separate Blog posts: